spencermyoung513/probcal/README.md

 ## Measuring Probabilistic Fit

-Once a `RegressionNN` subclass is trained, its probabilistic fit can be measured on a dataset via the `ProbabilisticEvaluator`.
+Once a `ProbabilisticRegressionNN` subclass is trained, its probabilistic fit can be measured on a dataset via the `ProbabilisticEvaluator`.
 Example usage:

 ```python
 from probcal.data_modules import COCOPeopleDataModule